Language-agnostic BERT Sentence Embedding: Analysis

-\paragraph{Pre-training.} We first experiment the model without BERT pre-training.
-The results are listed in row 1-4 of table \ref{tab:ablation}.
-The model trained with default training steps, e.g. 50K, perform poorly comparing with the model with pre-training.
-We further train the model with longer steps including 100K, 200K, until 500K.
-The performance keep increasing and approaching to the model with pre-training around 500k steps.
-The overall performance is still slightly worse, keep training doesn't increase the model performance significantly.
-The model will see 1B examples with training 500K steps, while the 50K model only sees the 200M examples~\footnote{It is relative easy to get 200M parallel examples for many languages from public sources like Paracrawl, TED58.}.
-Indicating that the pre-training also leads to a significant less requirement of the parallel training data.
+To better understand the effective of MLM/TLM pre-training in the final LaBSE model, we explore training a variant of this model using our customized vocab but without pre-training.
+The results are shown in figure \ref{fig:un_steps}.
+We experiment with varying the number of training steps for both models, including: 50k, 100K, 200K, and 500K steps.
+A model with pre-trained encoders already achieves the highest performance when trained 50K steps, further training doesn't increase the performance significantly.
+However, the model without pre-training performs poorly when only trained 50k steps.
+Its performance increases with additional steps and approaches the model with pre-training at 500k steps.
+The overall performance is, however, still slightly worse.
+Moreover, further training past 500k steps doesn't increase the performance significantly.
+Pre-training thus both improves performance and dramatically reduces the amount of parallel data required.
+Critically, the model sees 1B examples at 500K steps, while the 50K model only sees 200M examples.\footnote{We note that it is relative easy to get 200M parallel examples for many languages from public sources like Paracrawl, TED58, while obtaining 1B examples is generally much more challenging. }

-\paragraph{Comparison to Multilingual BERT} We compare out pre-training approach against initializing from multilingual BERT model\footnote{multi\_cased\_L-12\_H-768\_A-12}.
-This model perform strongly on the head languages in UN and BUCC tasks, with high 80s P@1 and best F1 for all UN and BUCC languages respectively.
-However, it perform significantly underperforms on Tatoeba tasks, with -2.8 average accuracy on the 36 language set and average accuracy on the all language set.

-Our pre-training approach improves over multilingual BERT on tail languages due to a combination of reasons.
-We use a much larger vocab , ~500k versus ~30K, which has been shown to improve multilngual performance \cite{XLMR}.
-We also include TLM in addition to MLM as this has been shown to improve cross lingual transfer\citet{XLM}.
-Finally, we pretrain on common crawl which is much larger, albeit noiser, than the wiki data multinlgual BERT is train on.